smifaye/smifaye.github.io/_notes/100 Public/Feed/datastudio reports.md

 date : 07-03-2021
 ---

-I'm really interested in data and use it to inform content decision.
+I'm interested in data and use it to inform content decision.
 Here are a few examples of Google Datastudio reports I've created over the last few years.

 ## Search
 It's important to understand how users end up on our website.
 One of the main ways I do this is by using search.
 It also tells you what language your users are using.